New England Hospice

 Qualifications:

 Students must have computer skills.
-Students must also have a car and be willing to drive to Northern, MA (Tewksbury, Billerica, Chelmsford - all within a 10 minute drive of one another).
+Students must also have a car and be willing to drive.

 This is an unpaid internship.